Europe set for two new gigafactories as it lures battery makers

 Northvolt to build its third battery gigaplant in northern Germany

-(Reporting by Victoria Waldersee, Supantha Mukherjee, Andreas Rinke; Additional reporting by Gilles Guillaume in Paris and Andreas Rinke in Berlin Editing by Matt Scuffham, Elaine Hardcastle)
+(Reporting by Victoria Waldersee, Supantha Mukherjee, Andreas Rinke; Additional reporting by Gilles Guillaume in Paris; Editing by Matt Scuffham, Elaine Hardcastle)

 ((Victoria.Waldersee@thomsonreuters.com;))